minenux/3d_armor/README.md

 Armor can be configured by adding a file called armor.conf in 3d_armor mod or world directory. see armor.conf.example for all available options.

-For mod installation instructions, please visit: http://wiki.minetest.com/wiki/Installing_Mods
+For mod installation instructions, please visit: http://wiki.minetest.org/wiki/Installing_Mods

+We promoted the [http://minetest.org](http://minetest.org) site!

 Adds a chest-like armor stand for armor storage and display.